Finding the perfect skincare product.

 Tip #2: Check The Label For What Skin Types The Product Caters For

-When you’re the skincare product section of your local chemist or supermarket, it’s super important you check the label.
+When you’re in the skincare product section of your local chemist or supermarket, it’s super important you check the label.
 Now, you’re probably asking why.
-Well, the reason for it because you don’t want to buy the wrong product.
-If yo have combination skin, buy a skincare product made for that skin type and so on.
+Well, the reason for it is because you don’t want to buy the wrong product.
+If you have combination skin, buy a skincare product made for that skin type and so on.

 Tip #3: Don’t Buy Full Priced Products

-Skincare products can often be expensive depending on the brand.
+Skincare products can often be expensive, depending on the brand.
 However, you might need to crunch the numbers before you go out and buy.
 When you go to the supermarket and go down the beauty aisle, check to see if there’s a discount on your ideal skincare product.
 If there is, buy it there and then.
-If you wait and then go back a week later, it might not be sale again for a while.
+If you wait and then go back a week later, it might not be on sale again.

 Tip #4: It’s Best To Buy Large Products But Only When They’re Discounted

-Even the smallest product can be expensive so we recommend you buy large products because the last longer.
-However, you need to be careful because the bigger the product, the more expansive it is.
-For example a large bottle of Garnier Micellar Water is about $20 at the supermarket.
-Buy it on sale when there’s a discount.
-You save money and that way and you also get more use from your product
+Even the smallest product can be expensive, so we recommend that you buy large products because they last longer.
+However, you need to be careful because the bigger the product, the more expensive it is.
+For example, a large bottle of Garnier Micellar Water is about $20 at the supermarket.
+Buy it on sale.
+You save money and that way, and you also get more use from your product.

 Tip #5: Use Cheap Brands